-slanteddance was founded in 2010 by Meg Howard and Bryony Moore, professional dancers who have both taught in mainstream education.
+slanteddance was founded in 2009 by Meg Sharland and Bryony Moore, professional dancers who have both taught in mainstream education.
 Meg and Bryony have always been passionate about not just teaching people to dance, but training teachers – particularly primary school staff – to deliver a creative, engaging and effective dance curriculum in their own school.
 Nine years on, slanteddance offers a range of cost-effective resources that allows every school to build dance into their weekly timetable, as well as delivering classes and workshops from their base in Norwich city centre.

 After gaining various offers for leading vocational dance colleges, Bryony attended Stella Mann College of Performing Arts on a full scholarship where she majored in Musical Theatre and Teaching.
 She has worked alongside performers and choreographers ranging from Chicago, Michael Jackson's- Thriller, American Ballet Theatre and Richard Alston Company.
-She also became a qualified ISTD teacher with Certificate in Dance Education in Tap, Ballet and Modern.
+She also became a qualified ISTD teacher with Certificate in Dance Education in Tap, Ballet and Modern Dance.

 Bryony has choreographed a range of dance works and has worked as guest ballet dancer in a Midsummer night dream for the Norwich Theatre Royal.

 Other educational work includes Hewett School, Norwich City College and Great Yarmouth College, where she has been graded consistently as Outstanding (OFSTED Grade 1).
 Whilst at City College, Bryony achieved QTLS status when she qualified with a Diploma in the Lifelong Learning Sector (DTLLS).
 Bryony has worked with various arts organisations across East Anglia including Dance East, Sheringham Little Theatre, BBC Blast, Seachange Arts and Creative Arts East as well as high educational institutions such as University of East London.
-Bryony is a qualified Bronze and Silver Arts Award Advisor and Law of Attraction Practitioner.
+Bryony is a qualified WDSA Wheelchair Dance Instructor, Bronze and Silver Arts Award Advisor and Law of Attraction Practitioner.